Many job seekers struggle with how to submit employment references.

 When To Hand Out Reference Information

 Oftentimes, an employer will ask you to supply your references before offering you a job.
-They will want to contact your references to ensure the information you’ve supplied them with is correct.
+They will want to contact your references to ensure the information you’ve provided is correct.
 They also want to find out what type of worker you are and what your past career accomplishments entailed.

 Since the main reason an employer should contact your references is to verify the information you’ve provided, they are to be used after an interview.
-This means that you should not be handing out your references until asked, usually following an interview.
+This means you should not hand out your references until asked, usually after an interview.
 Your references are your secret weapon; protect them until the moment they’re needed.

 Provide Contact Information Sparingly